MUSE ENT NFT Trading Up 0% Over Last Week (MSCT)

-MUSE ENT NFT (MSCT) traded up 0.1% against the U.S. dollar during the 24-hour period ending at 8:00 AM ET on August 19th.
-One MUSE ENT NFT token can now be bought for $0.0100 or 0.00000039 BTC on popular exchanges.
-MUSE ENT NFT has a total market cap of $9.01 million and $11.28 worth of MUSE ENT NFT was traded on exchanges in the last 24 hours.
-Over the last week, MUSE ENT NFT has traded up 0% against the U.S. dollar.
+MUSE ENT NFT (MSCT) traded 0% higher against the dollar during the twenty-four hour period ending at 0:00 AM Eastern on August 19th.
+In the last week, MUSE ENT NFT has traded up 0% against the dollar.
+One MUSE ENT NFT token can now be bought for approximately $0.0100 or 0.00000038 BTC on major cryptocurrency exchanges.
+MUSE ENT NFT has a total market cap of $9.01 million and approximately $11.28 worth of MUSE ENT NFT was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.